deptofdefense/move.mil/db/seeds/README.md

 1. Once you have removed the extraneous garbage from each sheet, save the file and drop it in `db/seeds`.
 It should have dropped in size from over 6 MiB to less than than 200 KiB.

 Now you can add the new year's baseline rates to `seeds.rb`.

+# Discounts from top TSP (by BVS) by channel

+The list of discounts by channel, corresponding to the top TSP's discount filed during the previous rate-filing cycle, is used to generate PPM estimates.
+These discounts are trade secrets, so this data needs to be encrypted so that it is not stored in the clear on GitHub.

+## Encrypting discounts file for a new TDL

+Each discount list only applies to a single TDL (tonnage distribution list), so in practice, only for a few months.
+As new lists are generated, they need to be encrypted, put in the `db/seeds/` folder, and loaded in `seeds.rb`.

+The encryption command is:

+`openssl enc -aes-256-cbc -iv $SEEDS_ENC_IV -K $SEEDS_ENC_KEY -in (input) -out (output.enc)`